 Financial requirements: Proof of adequate money to pay tuition, travel, and living expenses.
 From February 2018, the amount you must show for living expenses (apart from tuition and travel) is set at AU$20,290 (INR 11,44,051) each year.

 In comparison to other nations, obtaining a student visa in Australia is simpler.
-Students who wish to study in Australia must fulfill specific standards in order to obtain a visa.
+Students who wish to study in Australia must fulfil specific standards in order to obtain a visa.
 You can apply for a visa under Subclass 500 once you have enrolled in a full-time study program.

-The current charge for the Student Visa (Subclass 500) is AU$575 (INR 32421).
+The current charge for the Australia Student Visa (Subclass 500) is AU$575 (INR 32421).
 As part of your visa application, you must arrange Overseas Student Health Cover (OSHC) for yourself and any accompanying family members, which must be valid for the duration of your stay.

-Most student visas enable you to bring family members with you to Australia as dependants (student dependent visa Australia, student spouse visa Australia).
+Most student visas enable you to bring family members with you to Australia as dependents (student dependent visa Australia, student spouse visa Australia).
 Your spouse, as well as your and your spouse’s dependent children, are considered family members.
 Before you may bring your spouse or children to Australia, you must demonstrate that you can financially support them.